Can You Interview for a Job While on FMLA

 A Decision Framework: When to Say Yes and When to Say No

-- Medical Compatibility: Does attending the interview conflict with your medical restrictions or treatment plan?
+• Medical compatibility: Does attending the interview conflict with your medical restrictions or treatment plan?

-If you want structured support to run through this framework and create a personalized plan, you can schedule a free discovery call for tailored guidance and next steps to build a roadmap that balances health and career decisions.
+If you want structured support to run through this framework and create a personalised plan, you can schedule a free discovery call for tailored guidance and next steps to build a roadmap that balances health and career decisions.

 Preparing to Interview: Tactical Steps That Protect You